 This deal acted as a trigger.
 When other companies see that we are the supplier for ABB, they understand that we can be trusted, and this is a good promotion for us.

 In our industry, the research intensity and high financial investment determine the number of key players, which is not high.
 The competition mainly depends on the stable quality, price and focus on the customer.
 Many foreign companies do their businesses by selling standardized products from the warehouse.
 We do our job by being flexible and offering high-quality service.

 – Your business is growing fast.
-At what point did you turn to the business process focused approach?
+At what point did you turn to the business process-focused approach?

 – In 2002, we were certified according to ISO-9001 and this standard implies process management.

-In 2008, we implemented an ERP system which provided us with the shared information space for production, procurement, sales and logistics departments.
+In 2008, we implemented an ERP system that provided us with the shared information space for production, procurement, sales and logistics departments.
 Our ERP is integrated with 1C so the accounting is handled in one place.
 For us, the main benefit of ERP is the information channels in the scope of manufacturing.
-When receiving an order, we know when it will be manufactured; we can monitor the KPIs, the amount of unfinished products and so on.
+When receiving an order, we know when it will be manufactured; we can monitor the KPIs, the number of unfinished products and so on.
 Currently, we are optimizing the accounting system and getting ready to implement an MRP system.

 We use many supporting business processes that back up the core business processes.
 At a certain point, we understood that when it came to the described business processes, everything was very clear and precise, but the small business processes were left unattended and relied solely on the customers.
-Also, business processes were badly connected between each other.
+Also, business processes were badly connected with each other.
 We got thinking, considered various ways of improvement and in the end decided on implementing executable business processes via ELMA.

 I think that BPM systems are the Holy Grail for business.
 One time you have to really put your best effort as a manager, analyze the process and see what works good and what does not work at all.
 Then you can be sure that the process is reproduced each time in exactly the same way, and you can improve it later for even better results.